bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 ## Setup

-First login into the server, and then enter the workspace directory.
+For this first part, you can either use the terminal within RStudio Server or access the server via terminal or PuTTY, and then enter the workspace directory.
 In order to keep our files in one location, we're going to create a new directory for this module and enter it.

 ```